joelouthan/Theologicus/src/genesis/genesis06-1-7.md

 This is not Holy Spirit but rather, the breath of life of God by God.
 Don't forget that God was still in the business of multiplying mankind despite our sinful ways.
 God declared that Man shall die.
 In this decree in verse 3, God declares that man will not live forever nor even for a long time.
 (The life expectancy of man starts to decline after God makes this decree.)

->Romans 5:12-14 (CSB) Therefore, just as sin entered the world through one man, and death through sin, in this way death spread to all people, because all sinned.
+>Romans 5:12-14 Therefore, just as sin entered the world through one man, and death through sin, in this way death spread to all people, because all sinned.
 In fact, sin was in the world before the law, but sin is not charged to a person’s account when there is no law.
 Nevertheless, death reigned from Adam to Moses, even over those who did not sin in the likeness of Adam’s transgression.
 He is a type of the Coming One.

 ## God